gemesa/gemesa.github.io/_posts/2024-09-25-qilin-ransomware.md

   C (compressed), x (unknown), o (OS specific), E (exclude), D (mbind), l (large), p (processor specific)
 ```
 The `.comment` section is not stripped so we can see it was built with `gcc` 11.2.0 which was created with [crosstool-NG](https://crosstool-ng.github.io/) 1.25.0.
 The authors probably had to create a custom toolchain which can target ESXi.
+The code might have been written in C++ or C/C++ since the section `.gcc_except_table` is also present.

 ```
 $ readelf -x .comment qilin-esxi.elf